uzbit/wootrex-bio-api-docs/README.md

 Provide the list of oligos in row first (A1, A2, A3, etc) order if True, otherwise provide this list in column first order (A1, B1, C1, etc).

 ### Output
-An object that contains the oligo and primer designs and plate maps in one of XLSX, JSON or some other requested format.
+An object that contains the oligo and primer designs, plate maps, and visualization  in JSON.
 See below for an example of the JSON output.

 ### Error Handling
 If the design parameters are invalid or result in an invalid design (low success of assembly, or doesn’t match parameters) verbose errors are returned for resolution.